PhantomGamesDevelopment/TWM2/README.md

   * Still three phases to defeat, but all phases have been adjusted
   * Balanced to be easier, but harder...
   * Four difficulty options that can be set by a global variable
-* Removed Darch Archmage Vardison (Was even more so prone to crashes)
+* Removed Dark Archmage Vardison (Was even more so prone to crashes)
-* Huge Balancing Pass on Bosses, this primarily focused on boss health, boss speed, and attack damage
+* Balancing Pass on Bosses, this primarily focused on boss health, boss speed, and attack damage
   * Shade Lord:
     * Reduced Total HP
 	* Reduced Boss Speed